Muammar Gaddafi: Conflict with the US and its allies: 1981–1986

-The early and mid-1980s saw economic trouble for Libya; from 1982 to 1986, the country's annual oil revenues dropped from $21 billion to $5.4 billion.
+The early 80s saw economic trouble in Libya; from 1982 to 1986, annual oil revenues dropped from $21 to $5.4 billion.
 Focusing on irrigation projects, 1983 saw construction start on Libya's largest and most expensive infrastructure project, the Great Man-Made River; although designed to be finished by the end of the decade, it remained incomplete at the start of the 21st century.
-Military spending increased, while other administrative budgets were cut back.
-Libya's foreign debt rose, and austerity measures were introduced to promote self-reliance; in August 1985 there was a mass deportation of foreign workers, most of them Egyptian and Tunisian.
-Domestic threats continued to plague Gaddafi; in May 1984, his Bab al-Azizia home was unsuccessfully attacked by a militia—linked either to the NFSL or the Muslim Brotherhood—and in the aftermath 5,000 dissidents were arrested.
-In the spring of 1985, members of the military tried to assassinate Gaddafi twice.
-The first attempt was a plot by conservative officers to assassinate Gaddafi at one of his villas on the outskirts of Tripoli; the second attempt was an assault on his convoy.
-In November 1985, Colonel Hassan Ishkal, the third powerful man in Libya, head of the military region of Sirte, and a distant cousin of Gaddafi, died in a suspicious car accident.
-Ishkal's death was attributed to Jalloud, Khalifa Hunaysh (d.
-2012), or Gaddafi himself.
+Military spending increased, while other administrative budgets were cut.
+Foreign debt rose, and austerity measures were introduced to promote self-reliance; in 1985 there was a mass deportation of foreign workers, mostly Egyptian and Tunisian.
+Domestic threats continued to plague Gaddafi; in May 1984, his Bab al-Azizia home was unsuccessfully attacked by a militia—linked to the NFSL or Muslim Brotherhood—and in the aftermath 5,000 dissidents were arrested.
+In spring 1985, members of the military tried to assassinate Gaddafi twice.
+The first was a plot by conservative officers to assassinate him at a villa on the outskirts of Tripoli; the second was an assault on his convoy.
+In November 1985, Colonel Hassan Ishkal, the third most powerful man in Libya, head of the military region of Sirte, died in a suspicious car accident.
+Ishkal's death was attributed to Jalloud, Khalifa Hunaysh or Gaddafi.

-Libya had long supported the FROLINAT militia in neighbouring Chad, but the FROLINAT itself became divided over its ties to Libya in 1976.
-In January 1978, the anti-Libya faction within FROLINAT, led by Hissène Habré, switched side and formed an alliance with Chadian President Félix Malloum.
-Sudan and Saudi Arabia played a role in the negotiation due to their desire to contain Gaddafi.R.
-Buijtenhuijs, "Le FROLINAT à l'épreuve du pouvoir", p.
-19 Meanwhile, the pro-Libya faction within FROLINAT, led by Goukouni Oueddei, renamed itself People's Armed Forces (FAP).
-In December 1980, Gaddafi re-invaded Chad at the request of the FAP-controlled GUNT government to aid in the civil war; in January 1981, Gaddafi suggested a political merger.
-The Organisation of African Unity (OAU) rejected this and called for a Libyan withdrawal, which came about in November 1981.
-The civil war resumed, and so Libya sent troops back in, clashing with French forces who supported the southern Chadian forces.
+Libya had long supported the FROLINAT militia in neighbouring Chad, but FROLINAT became divided over its ties to Libya in 1976.
+In January 1978, the anti-Libya faction within FROLINAT, led by Hissène Habré, switched sides and allied with Chadian President Félix Malloum.
+Meanwhile, the pro-Libya faction within FROLINAT, led by Goukouni Oueddei, renamed itself People's Armed Forces (FAP).
+In December 1980, Gaddafi reinvaded Chad at the request of the FAP-controlled GUNT government to aid in the civil war; in January 1981, Gaddafi suggested a political merger.
+The Organisation of African Unity (OAU) rejected this and called for a Libyan withdrawal, which came in November 1981.
+The civil war resumed, and Libya sent troops back in.